 "Joyful and upbeat, Kookie inspires young listeners to take good care of themselves and wholeheartedly pursue their dreams.
 Highly recommended!" -Midwest Book Review

-"Jamie approaches his subjects with a childlike inquisitive mind and takes them to an energy level that the kids will respond to." -Broadway World
+"Jamie approaches their subjects with a childlike inquisitive mind and takes them to an energy level that the kids will respond to." -Broadway World

 "Jumpin' Jamie has managed to traverse the difficult pathway between simple and difficult.
-His debut CD, Kookie, delivers power-pop, parody, and positivity in equal measure." -GeekDad
+Their debut CD, Kookie, delivers power-pop, parody, and positivity in equal measure." -GeekDad

 "An album made with love for the peewee punks!
 This high energy album covers a range of relatable childhood themes as well as some nods to seminal kid moments for those who grew up in the 80s." -Eat The Marshmallow